9999years/new.becca.ooo/source/_posts/slack.md

 [phpbb][phpbb] or similar.
 For instance, threads can't be tagged, and it's difficult to add additional context to a thread — messages can't be pinned to a thread, not that it would really matter, because there's no way to search a thread.
-Further, replies sent to a thread are easily lost among a flurry of other messages unless you (tediously) check “also send to channel” every time you message — and these downfalls are compounded by the plethora of niche single-purpose channels Slack encourages users to create; users have to check
+The link between a thread and its channel is tenuous as well; there's no notifications for new threads or messages in threads you're not "following," so unless you never miss a Slack message (difficult in general, especially if you're attempting to enforce any sort of work-life boundaries) it's easy to miss even large, active threads.
+On the flip side, when participating in a thread, replies are easily lost for the rest of the channel among a flurry of other messages unless you (tediously) check “also send to channel” every time you message — and these downfalls are compounded by the plethora of niche single-purpose channels Slack encourages users to create; users have to check